 Local Foods, Local Places

-Local Foods, Local Places aims to boost economic opportunities for local farmers and businesses, improve access to healthy local food, and promote childhood wellness.
+Local Foods, Local Places supports locally led, community-driven efforts to protect air and water quality, preserve open space and farmland, boost economic opportunities for local farmers and businesses, improve access to healthy local food, and promote childhood wellness.

 Through Local Foods, Local Places, partner communities have worked on projects such as:

 - Opening year-round, downtown markets featuring foods from local farmers.